Samyoul/U2F-php-server/README.md

 ### Registration Process Flow

 1. User navigates to a 2nd factor authentication page in your application.

 ...
 TODO add the rest of the registration process flow ...

 ### Authentication Process Flow

 1. User navigates to their login page as they usually would, submits username and password.
-2. Server received POST request authentication data, normal username + password validation occurs
+1. Server received POST request authentication data, normal username + password validation occurs
-3. On successful authentication, the application checks 2nd factor authentication is required.
+1. On successful authentication, the application checks 2nd factor authentication is required.
 We're going to presume it is, otherwise the user would just be logged in at this stage.
-4. Application gets the user's registered signatures from the application datastore: `$registrations`.
+1. Application gets the user's registered signatures from the application datastore: `$registrations`.
+1. Application gets its ID, usually the domain the application is accessible from: `$appId`
-5. Application makes a `$U2F->makeAuthentication($registrations)` call, the method returns an array of `SignRequest` objects: `$signRequest`.
+1. Application makes a `U2F::makeAuthentication($registrations, $appId)` call, the method returns an array of `SignRequest` objects: `$authenticationRequest`.
-6. Application JSON encodes the array and passes the data to the view
+1. Application JSON encodes the array and passes the data to the view
-7. When the browser loads the page the JavaScript fires the `u2f.sign(sign_requests, function(data){ // Callback logic })` function
+1. When the browser loads the page the JavaScript fires the `u2f.sign(authenticationRequest, function(data){ // Callback logic })` function
-8. The view will use JavaScript / Browser to poll the host machine's ports for a FIDO U2F device
+1. The view will use JavaScript / Browser to poll the host machine's ports for a FIDO U2F device
-9. Once the HID has been found the JavaScript / Browser will send the sign request with data.
+1. Once the HID has been found the JavaScript / Browser will send the sign request with data.
-10. The HID will prompt the user to authorise the sign request
+1. The HID will prompt the user to authorise the sign request
-11. On success the HID returns authentication data
+1. On success the HID returns authentication data
-12. The JavaScript receives the HID's returned data and passes it to the server
+1. The JavaScript receives the HID's returned data and passes it to the server
-13. The application takes the returned data passes it to the `$U2F->authenticate($signRequest, $registrations, $incomingData)` method
+1. The application takes the returned data passes it to the `U2F::authenticate($authenticationRequest, $registrations, $authenticationResponse)` method
-14. If the method returns a registration and doesn't throw an Exception, authentication is complete.
+1. If the method returns a registration and doesn't throw an Exception, authentication is complete.
-15. Set the user's session, inform the user of the success, and redirect them.
+1. Set the user's session, inform the user of the success, and redirect them.

 ## Example Code